open-ephys/commutator-coax/README.md

 1. Capacitive touch sensors on the back side of the PCB that serve as buttons for manual commutator control

-Board designs and manufacturing files are located [here](./commutator-controller/pcb/)).
+Board designs and manufacturing files are located [here](https://github.com/open-ephys/commutator-controller/tree/main/teensy/pcb) for Rev C and before and [here](https://github.com/open-ephys/commutator-controller/tree/main/rp2040/pcb) for Rev D and after.

 ## Hardware License